Joukowsky Institute for Archaeology and the Ancient World

 • 8-9) Two terms of course work in a pertinent ancient language (such as Akkadian, Coptic, Classical Hebrew, Middle Egyptian).

 • 10) One non-ARCH course which either relates to the study of the ancient world or to the discipline of archaeology.
-Outside courses are chosen with the approval of JIAAW's Assistant Director from appropriate 1000 level (or above) offerings in other departments such as, but not limited to: Anthropology, Classics, Egyptology and Assyriology, Environmental Studies, Geological Sciences, History, History of Art and Architecture, Religious Studies.
+Outside courses are chosen with the approval of the Director of Undergraduate Studies from appropriate 1000 level (or above) offerings in other departments such as, but not limited to: Anthropology, Classics, Egyptology and Assyriology, Environmental Studies, Geological Sciences, History, History of Art and Architecture, Religious Studies.

 Double Concentration